2018–2019 Bosnian protests

-The 2018–2019 Bosnian protests were daily peaceful demonstrations and protests in the Republic of Srpska after the Death of David Dragičević, a young Serb student who drowned himself, according to local police, however, his family suggest he was forced to drown himself by local authorities.
-This incident triggered an anti-police brutality protest movement and swelled into an anti-government uprising, demanding the end of the minister of Republic of Srpska.
+The 2018–2019 Bosnian protests were daily peaceful demonstrations and protests in the Republic of Srpska after the Death of David Dragičević, a young Serb student who drowned himself, according to local police, however, his family suggested that he was forced to drown himself by local authorities.
+This incident triggered an anti-police brutality protest movement and swelled into an anti-government uprising, demanding the end of the minister of The Republic of Srpska.

 Background

 Mass unrest erupted in Bosnia in 2013 against the government, but the initial public protests were the JMBG protests, against a law on babies.
 Another wave of violent demonstrations were in the 2014 unrest in Bosnia and Herzegovina by workers against low payments and unemployment.
 After a death in 2016, Bosnians were fed up and led a wave of rallies for a month.
 The movement was peaceful but protesters were angry.
 They even got angrier after the Death of David Dragičević so larger crowds came and protested, demanding justice and daily, they come and lit candles in vigils in support and memory of David.
 Serbs are also feeling a bit discriminated and disappointed with the regional government.